Budapest —The Occupation Begins

 What we didn’t know:

-Hungarian intellectual life is being protected from the literary works of Jewish authors.
-The pulping of books commences on June 15, and almost half a million volumes are destroyed.
-On June 24, a supplementary list is issued [13].
+Hungarian intellectual life was protected from the literary works of Jewish authors.
+The pulping of books started on June 15, and almost half a million volumes were destroyed.
+On June 24, a supplementary list was issued [13].

-Rumors are circulating about our possible relocation.
-Finally, a decree is published on June 17th.
-For each of Budapest’s 14 districts, Yellow-Star buildings are identified by street and number.
-The Jewish population of Budapest, about 200,000 people, is to move into these buildings.
+Rumors were circulating about our possible relocation.
+Finally, a decree was published on June 17th.
+For each of Budapest’s 14 districts, Yellow-Star buildings have been identified by street and number.
+The Jewish population of Budapest, about 200,000 people, was required to move into these buildings.

-Everyone tries to move in with family or friends.
-Our home, at number 17 Kossuth Lajos Street, is not identified as a Yellow-Star building, but the adjacent building at number 15 is on the list [for our move, see Yellow-Star Buildings].
+Everyone tried to move in with family or friends.
+Our home, at number 17 Kossuth Lajos Street, was not identified as a Yellow-Star building.
+However, the adjacent building at number 15 Kossuth Lajos Street was on the list [for our move, see Yellow-Star Buildings].

-Although we are allowed to take most of our belongings, the five of us will have to share one room.
-How much can we pack into one room?
-We take all our food, some bedding, and some clothes.
-By the end of June, we should have warm summer days, and we will not need winter clothes.
+Although we were allowed to take most of our belongings, the five of us would share one room.
+How much could we pack into one room?
+We took all our food, some bedding, and some clothes.
+This was summer time and we did not expect to need winter clothes.

-Following regulations, we stack everything we don’t take into a single room of our apartment before we leave.
-This room is supposed to be locked and sealed.
+Following regulations, we stacked everything else into a single room of our apartment before we left.
+This room was supposed to be locked and sealed.
 [14]

-The deadline for our relocation is Saturday, June 24.
-Modified regulations, posted the next day, on the 25th, further limit our movements:
+The deadline for our relocation was Saturday, June 24.
+The regulations of the next day [June 25] further limited our movements:

-We can leave the building only between 2 pm and 5 pm for medical treatment, cleaning, and shopping.
+• We could leave the building only between 2 pm and 5 pm for medical treatment, cleaning, and shopping.

-We can not have guests nor speak to others “across the street and through windows.”
+• We could not have guests nor speak to others “across the street and through windows.”

-In air-raid shelters [the cellars of the buildings], a specific section is assigned to non-Jewish residents; these residents have priority on shelter space.
+• In air-raid shelters [the cellars of the buildings], a specific section was assigned to non-Jewish residents; these residents had priority on shelter space.

-We can only travel in the last car of streetcars.
+• We could only travel in the last car of streetcars.

-We may not go to parks or promenades.
+• We could not go to parks or promenades.

-Superintendents have new authority and responsibilities: they become our de facto wardens.
-Depending on their personal view of Jews, they can either help or harm [15].
+Superintendents had new authority and responsibilities: they became our de facto wardens.
+Depending on their personal view of Jews, they could either help or harm [15].

-Within a few days, a new decree allows us to leave our buildings between 11 a.m. and 5 p.m.
-This helps, but most of the available food would have been bought at ever-increasing prices by the time we could go shopping.
+A few day later, a new decree allowed us to leave our buildings between 11 a.m. and 5 p.m.
+This was of some help in shopping, but by 11 a.m., most of the available food has been bought at ever-increasing prices.

 What we didn’t know:

-We are aware of what has happened in other occupied countries: identification, concentration, ghettoization, followed by deportation.
+Before our own occupation, we were aware of what happened in other occupied countries: identification, concentration, ghettoization, followed by deportation.

-We hear rumors of our imminent deportation beginning on July 10th, a little over two weeks after our move.
+Our deportation from Budapest was to begin on July 10th, a little over two weeks after our move.

-Our anxiety grows to unbearable levels as we await our fate.
-The number of suicides is increasing.
+Our anxiety grew to unbearable levels as we awaited our fate.
+The number of suicides increased.

-We also have to deal with continuous, almost daily air raids and bombings.
-During each bombing raid, we listen for the sound of the bombs dropping and their explosion.
-We listen because if we can hear the explosion, we were probably not hit.
+We still endured continuous, almost daily air raids and bombings.
+During each bombing raid, we listened to the sound of the bombs falling.
+We listened because we knew that if we heard an explosion, we were probably not hit.

-We are ready to move to 15 Kossuth Lajos Street on Saturday, June 24.
+We were ready to move to 17 Kossuth Lajos Street on Saturday, June 24.

 Notes and References